Hemu

-Hemu claimed royal status after defeating Akbar's Mughal forces on 7 October 1556 in the Battle of Delhi and assumed the title of Vikramaditya that had been adopted by many Indian kings in the past.
+Hemu claimed royal status after defeating Akbar's Mughal forces on 7 October 1556 in the Battle of Delhi and assumed the title of Vikramaditya that many Indian kings had adopted in the past.
 A month later, Hemu was wounded by a chance arrow and captured unconscious during the Second Battle of Panipat and was subsequently beheaded by Akbar, who took the title of Ghazi.

 Early life

-Contemporary accounts of Hemu's early life are fragmentary, due to his humble background, and often biased, because they were written by Mughal historians such as Bada'uni and Abu'l-Fazl who served in the court of Akbar.
-Modern historians differ on his family's ancestral home and caste, and the place and year of his birth.
-What is generally accepted is that he was born in a Hindu family of limited means, and that he spent his childhood in the town of Rewari, in the Mewat region, south-west of Delhi.
-Modern research confirms that Hemu was born to Rai Puran Bhargav who become Puran Das after acquiring sainthood at the Macheri village of Alwar district in Rajasthan.
-Due to his family's financial condition, Hemu at a young age started working as a tradesman, either as a green-grocer or selling saltpetre.
+Contemporary accounts of Hemu's early life are incomplete due to his humble background and often biased because they were written by Mughal historians such as Bada'uni and Abu'l-Fazl who served in the court of Akbar.
+Modern historians differ on his family's ancestral home and the place and year of his birth.
+What is generally accepted is that he was born into a Hindu family of limited means and spent his childhood in the town of Rewari southwest of Delhi.
+Modern research confirms that Hemu was born to Rai Puran Bhargav, a Gaur Brahmin of Rajasthan who became Puran Das after acquiring sainthood at the Macheri village of Alwar district in Rajasthan.
+Due to his family's financial condition, Hemu, at a young age, started working as a tradesman of saltpetre.

 Rise to prominence

 Details of Hemu's early career are vague and involve much speculation.
 Following his start as a seller of saltpetre, he is said to have been a trader or a weighman in the market.
-After Sher Shah Suri's death in 1545, his son Islam Shah became the ruler of the Sur Empire and during his rule, Hemu rose to become the superintendent of the market in Delhi with some military experience under his belt.
+After Sher Shah Suri died in 1545, his son Islam Shah became the ruler of the Sur Empire.
+During his rule, Hemu became the superintendent of the market in Delhi with some military experience under his belt.
 Hemu is subsequently said to have been appointed the Chief of Intelligence and Superintendent of Posts.
 Other sources also place him as a surveyor of the imperial kitchens.

 Islam Shah, who liked to place Hindus in command alongside Afghan officers so that they could spy on each other, recognised Hemu's soldierly qualities and assigned him responsibilities equivalent to those of a high-ranking officer.
 Hemu was then dispatched to monitor the movements of Humayun's half-brother, Kamran Mirza, in the neighbourhood of Mankot.

-Islam Shah died on 30 October 1553 and was succeeded by his 12-year-old son, Firoz Khan, who was killed within three days of his accession by his uncle, Adil Shah Suri.
-The new ruler was however more interested in the pursuit of pleasure than affairs of the state.
-But Hemu threw in his lot with Adil Shah and his military successes led him to being elevated to the position of Chief Minister and the general supervisor of the state.
-According to Abu'l-Fazl, Hemu "undertook all appointments and dismissals, and the distribution of justice" in the Shah's court.
+Islam Shah died on 30 October 1553 and was succeeded by his 12-year-old son, Firoz Shah, who was killed within three days of his accession by his uncle, Adil Shah Suri.
+The new ruler was, however, more interested in the pursuit of pleasure than the affairs of the state.
+But Hemu threw in his lot with Adil Shah, and his military successes led him to be elevated to the position of Chief Minister and the general supervisor of the state.
+According to Abu'l-Fazl, Hemu "undertook all appointments and dismissals, and the distribution of justice" in Adil Shah's court.